Special Event Permit Process

 - The application is incomplete.

-- The application contains material misrepresentation or fraudulent information.
+- The application contains a material misrepresentation or fraudulent information.

 - The applicant owes money to the City from another event, services provided or damages to city property.